 Pope Asset Management ("PAM") is a Registered Investment Advisor managed by William P. Wells (Executive Chairman of Tethys).
-PAM clients own approximately 31.2% of the Company's ordinary shares at December 31, 2021.
-An affiliated company of PAM, Annuity and Life Reassurance Ltd., has acquired a 50% interest in the Gemini convertible debenture from Gemini, details of which are given in note 13.
+PAM clients own approximately 36% of the Company's ordinary shares at December 31, 2022.
+During the year, an affiliated company of PAM, Annuity and Life Reassurance Ltd., converted its 50% interest in the Gemini convertible debenture, details of which are given in note 12.